 University is perhaps one of my biggest regrets.
 I should have made the most of the opportunities that were out there.
 I wanted to.
 I tried to.
 In the end, the truth was that I couldn’t.
 I had limitations on the times I could afford to my studies.
 I had responsibilities and no one in my classes understood.
 They all seemed to be enjoying their PlayStation nights or the inside jokes they’d grown a list of.
 There were times that I would be sat in my class afraid of the time.
 I would literally be afraid that I was going to get home late and that people relying on me would think that I didn’t care.
 At the same time, I couldn’t leave early and let my lecturers think I’m disrespecting them.
 I would leave stressed.
 I’d rush to the train station.
 It was supposed to me a time of my life where I could figure out who I was and who I wanted to become?
 Instead, I was trying to (at the very least) keep a grip of the good in me that was still there.
 I knew midway through the first year that this was not what I wanted to do or feel like.
 I continued because I’m always a hopeful person.
 I kept believing that as long as I pushed through, there would be some reward in the end.
 Perhaps, I expected too much.
 I don’t speak to a single person from my university days.
 I did for a while but when my youngest sibling passed away, I remember I was talking to this person the night before it happened.
 After that, I found it hard to reconnect with them.

-In fact, it was my final year at University that my sibling got very sick.
+In fact, it was my final year at University when my sibling got very sick.
 Even before that we all knew something was wrong but the doctors didn’t diagnose it until it was too late.
 By that point, terminal illness were the words I heard as a diagnosis.
 I was sat in a hospital room on a strange day in cold December and it was the last thing I was expecting to hear.
 I remember there was a Scooby Doo movie tape on the tv and a dog barking somewhere.
 The whole day was strange.
 It’s the little details that affect me when I think back like the Scooby Doo movie and the dog, as I mentioned.
-However…..The look in my mothers eye is one that I will never forget.
+However…..The look in my mothers eyes is one that I will never forget.
 The realisation of what was happening and how I’d now have to muster up the strength to get my family through this was a sinking sadness like I’d never imagined existed.
 All of the other responsibilities, I couldn’t think about them for two or three days.
 I cried on my way out of the hospital.
 I remember walking towards the lift feeling like a feather.
 I had no weight.
-I was carrying some bags but it was like I was a gas in thin air.
+I was carrying some bags but it was like I was just another gas floating in thin air.
 I cried to myself on the train home.
 I could feel the tears so I would intermittently wipe them while staring out of the window.
 It was then my duty to deliver the news to my family.
 My grandparents.
 My uncles and aunts.
 My brother.
 The hardest one was my brother.
 I tried not to cry and deliver him devastating news with as much positivity as I could.
 It was the most difficult thing to do except for the day where again, I was responsible for letting him know our sibling had passed away.
 I really wish one day I can give him some good news because two of the biggest difficult events of our life, I’ve been the one to tell him.
 That’s why I work hard and dream.
 To right the wrongs.
 Maybe, that’s the wrong phrase but I’m sure you understand what I mean.